 The “celebration” was short-lived.
 I was bed-ridden for almost a week afterward and my stomach blew up like a balloon.
 I had severely irritated the digestive system which was NOT prepared for all of the trash I had abruptly dumped into it.
 I thought I was giving myself a “reward” for reaching my fasting goal.
 Instead, I got egg in the face and one heck of a health scare.
 What I did was not only ridiculously-foolhardy but also VERY dangerous.

 Breaking a fast voluntarily and not by the return of true hunger is tricky because your digestive system is still asleep.
-From my experience, the digestive system doesn’t just wake up via throwing food into the stomach, especially when you’ve fasted for a long time.
-It’s sort of like a bear that’s in deep slumber – it’s too deep in its sleep to be aware of wha’s going on.
-The longer you fast, the more caution you’ve to exercise in breaking it.
+From my experience, the digestive system doesn’t just wake up by throwing food into the stomach, especially when you’ve fasted for a long time.
+It’s sort of like a bear in deep slumber — it’s too deep in its sleep to be aware of what’s going on.
+The longer you fast, the more caution you have to exercise in breaking it.
 Also, your stomach and digestive system after the fast are no longer the same as they were before the fast.
 It’s like that of a newborn’s.
 Hence, jumping straight into a regular meal post-fast is nothing short of disaster.